1. Administration#

 - UCS@school basics#

-Schools have special requirements for managing what is going on inside them (teachers, students, staff, computer rooms, exams, etc.), and for managing the relation between multiple schools, their operator organizations (“Schulbetreiber”), and possibly ministerial departments above them.
+Schools have special requirements for managing entities about what is going on inside them, such as teachers, students, staff, computer rooms, exams, and more.
+For managing the relation between multiple schools, their operator organizations (“Schulbetreiber”), and possibly ministerial departments above them.

-There are several components used within UCS@school, Kelvin (see below) being one of them.
+There are several components used within UCS@school, and Kelvin is one of them.

 - UCS@school Kelvin REST API#

-The UCS@school Kelvin REST API (Kelvin) provides HTTP endpoints to create and manage individual UCS@school domain objects like school users, school classes and schools (OUs).
-It is written in FastAPI, hence in Python 3.
+The UCS@school Kelvin REST API (Kelvin) provides HTTP endpoints to create and manage individual UCS@school domain objects such as school users, school classes and schools (OUs).
+It uses FastAPI, hence in Python 3.

 You need to be able to install and configure Kelvin.